P A L E R M O

 Savor panelle (chickpea fritters), or pasta con le sarde (sardine pasta) at a local trattoria.

-And then of course there is arguably the most quintessentially Sicilian dish, the spectacular caponata: a lush mix of fried and roasted aubergine, celery, and tomato, with olives, onions, and sometimes capers, to be consumed with great big hunks of fresh naturally leavened bread.
+And then there is arguably one of the most recognisably Sicilian dishes, certainly one of the author's favourites, the spectacular caponata: a lush mix of fried aubergine, celery, and tomato, with olives, onions, and sometimes capers, to be consumed with great big hunks of fresh naturally leavened bread.

-On a hot day, there is fresh icy lemon granita to be had from dozens of small stands for a small sum.
+The good news, is that on a hot day, there is fresh icy lemon granita to be had from dozens of small stands all over Palermo for a small sum, along with plenty of homemade gelato shops.

 And in the morning, at least once, the visitor should try a Brioscia, the small, glorious, buttery pastry that later inspired the French Brioche, though these two no longer have much in common.
 This is often served in Palermo traditionally for breakfast with pistachio gelato.

-As a half-Roman, half Sardinian friend of the author’s once remarked in recognition of the True Form of this magnificent thing, having tried his first one in Palermo after a lifetime of lesser examples everywhere else, not only in Italy, but the world:
+As a half-Roman, half Sardinian friend of the author’s once remarked in recognition of the True Form of this magnificent thing, nearly in tears, having tried his first Brioscia in Palermo after a lifetime of lesser examples everywhere else, not only in Italy, but the world:

 “They lied to me.”